Characterizations of compactness and weighted eigenvalue problem associated with fractional Hardy-type inequalities: Weighted Eigenvalue Problem

 \subsection{Qualitative behaviour of the first eigenvalue}

 We show the existence of an eigenvalue by following a direct variational approach.
 We begin with the Rayleigh quotient $Q(u)$ given by

 with the domain of definition

-Since $w \in L_{loc}^{1}(\mathbb{R}^{N})$ and $w_{1} \not\equiv 0$, then by \cite[Proposition 4.2]{Prashanth} there exists $\phi \in C_{c}^{\infty}(\mathbb{R}^{N})$ such that $\int_{\mathbb{R}^{N}} w|\phi|^{p}dx >0$.
+Since $w \in L_{\mathrm{loc}}^{1}(\mathbb{R}^{N})$ and $w_{1} \not\equiv 0$, then by \cite[Proposition 4.2]{Prashanth} there exists $\phi \in C_{c}^{\infty}(\mathbb{R}^{N})$ such that $\int_{\mathbb{R}^{N}} w|\phi|^{p}dx >0$.
 Therefore, the set $\mathbb{L}$ is non-empty.
 Now, let us consider

-Suppose $Q$ is $C^{1}$.
-In that case, the critical points of $Q$ over $\mathbb{L}$ correspond to the Euler-Lagrange equation associated with the weighted eigenvalue problem (\ref{Weighetd eigenvalue problem}) and the corresponding critical values of $Q$ are the eigenvalues of the problem (\ref{Weighetd eigenvalue problem}).
+If $Q$ is $C^{1}$, then the critical points of $Q$ over $\mathbb{L}$ correspond to the Euler-Lagrange equation associated with the weighted eigenvalue problem (\ref{Weighetd eigenvalue problem}), and the corresponding critical values of $Q$ are the eigenvalues of the problem (\ref{Weighetd eigenvalue problem}).
 Observe that finding a critical point of the Rayleigh quotient $Q$ over the domain $\mathbb{L}$ is similar to finding the critical point of the functional $J$ over $\mathbb{S}$, i.e., there is a one-to-one correspondence between them.
-Therefore, we try to find the critical points of the functional $J$ on $\mathbb{S}$ by employing some sufficient assumptions on $w_1$.
+Therefore, we try to find the critical points of the functional $J$ on $\mathbb{S}$ by employing some sufficient {conditions} on $w_1$.
 One of the main difficulties in showing the existence of a critical point of $J$ on $\mathbb{S}$ arises due to the non-compactness of the map $W$.
 Since we have a weak assumption on $w_{2}$, i.e., it is just locally integrable, therefore the map $W: \D^{s,p}(\mathbb{R}^{N}) \rightarrow \mathbb{R}$ given by